KGeorgiadis-law/TeamK-GLH-2020/content/the-editor.md

   - getting-started
 ---

+This site is an open information platform to share practical innovation relating to access to justice and technology.
+This site explores practical themes relating to hearings and proceedings and allows practitioners to share observations and ideas, which may form the basis of further innovation.

-empress-blog uses a language called **Markdown** to format text, and so does the original Ghost 🎉
+The site is built on Empress-blog,which uses a language called **Markdown** to format text.

-The main difference between the hosted Ghost platform and empress-blog is that we just use files on disk, so you can either edit your Markdown files directly or you can use a desktop Markdown editor.
-It keeps things simple but it can sometimes feel like you are writing on pro-mode 😎
+Readers can edit  Markdown files directly or you can use a desktop Markdown editor.

 If you want to start a new post we recommend that you use the built in generator `ember generate post "The next big thing - empress-blog"`.
 This will create a file for you and setup the start of the metadata.